Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/204-ObjectStorage.md

         LUMI-O requires path-style (https://projectnum.lumidata.eu/bucket) addressing to buckets.
         The so-called virtual-hosted style (https://bucket.projectnum.lumidata.eu) is not supported.
-        From a technical point of view, this is because the `*.lumidata.eu` wildcard TLS certificate can only represent one layer of subdomains which is used for the project numbers.
+        From a technical point of view, this is because the `*.lumidata.eu` wildcard TLS certificate can only represent one layer of subdomains, which is used for the project numbers.

         Many clients default to path-style addressing, but some will require a configuration option or an environment variable.